BMCARDONA/fertility_rates/README.md

 **Conclusion**: Nearly *every* country has experienced a sharp decrease in average total fertility rates.

 ## Guiding Questions
-Following are some of the questions I used to guide myself as I completed this case study.
-This guide is broken up into six sections:
+Following are some of the guiding questions I used to complete this case study.
+These questions are broken up into six sections:
   1. [Ask](#Ask)
   2. [Prepare](#Prepare)
   3. [Process](#Process)